 The study confirmed that, in addition to power lines, poisoning was considered the main threat to vultures across Africa and contributed to the so-called “African Vulture Crisis” – a large decline of many vulture species across the continent.

 The tracking data also provided new information about the birds’ ranging behaviour.
-It revealed that non-breeding birds travelled significantly further than breeding birds and were, therefore, more vulnerable to human impact.
+It revealed that non-breeding birds travelled significantly further than breeding birds and were more vulnerable to human impact.
 Some young non-breeding birds patrolled an area the size of Denmark.
 The average adult bird had a home range of about 286 square kilometres, but the range was much smaller for breeding adults at just 95 square kilometres.

-The tracking study, conducted between 2007 and 2014, required some innovative fieldwork.
+The tracking study, conducted between 2007 and 2014, required innovative fieldwork.
 Researchers used meat lures to capture the birds at vulture feeding sites.
 Each captured bird was fitted with a 70g solar-powered tracker designed to relay detailed information every hour between 5am and 8pm – including GPS coordinates and flight speed.